revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-143.Does Carmella want to upgrade all Python packages at one time how will you help him to upgrade all the packages?
+143. If Carmella wants to upgrade all Python packages at one time, how will you help him to upgrade all the packages?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-If yuo want to  upgrade all Python packages at one time with pip.We have so many ways this is the one way to do.
+If you want to upgrade all Python packages at one time with pip, we have so many ways and this is one way to do it.

 To upgrade all local packages, you can install `pip-review`: